 Cal Poly Scholarship for Black, Indigenous, People of Color in Wine and Viticulture

-Seeing a need to increase diversity within the wine industry, Jeff O’Neill of O’Neill Vintners and Distillers stepped up to create a scholarship fund through the California Community Foundation to support Black, Indigenous, People of Color (BIPOC) students at Cal Poly who are pursuing a career in wine and viticulture.
+Justin Trabue, a graduate of Cal Poly’s Wine and Viticulture department, and Simonne Mitchelson, wine industry veteran, used their voices as Black, female leaders in wine to bring attention to the need for more diversity in the industry.
+Understanding this need, Jeff O’Neill of O’Neill Vintners and Distillers stepped up to create a scholarship fund through the California Community Foundation to support Black, Indigenous, People of Color (BIPOC) students at Cal Poly who are pursuing a career in wine and viticulture.
 Since established, this fund has continued to grow thanks to support from additional wine industry leaders.
 We continue to encourage gifts to this scholarship program with the hope of benefitting an even greater number of students.

 As the largest undergraduate wine and viticulture program in the country with 300 students, Cal Poly has a unique opportunity and responsibility to recruit a more diverse student body, leading to more diversity in the wine industry in the future.
 It is hoped that this scholarship fund will be a tool to attract the attention of high-achieving BIPOC students who may not be aware of the exciting career opportunities the wine industry offers.